 Improved audio quality

 This helps the mic to capture voices and sounds more accurate and eliminates unnecessary sounds in the background.
-Beside several customization options for the camera in general, many new voice commands are added to provide more ease to the user.
+Besides several customization options for the camera in general, many new voice commands are added to ease the user.

 There is a 2 inches touchscreen for the camera.
 The type of display is LCD.
-To be very honest, this screen turned out a little turn-off.
-First, this screen is relatively tiny, and secondly, this screen is very sensitive underwater as compared to previous generations of GoPro.
+This screen turned out a little turn-off.
+First, this screen is relatively tiny, and secondly, this screen is very sensitive underwater compared to previous generations of GoPro.

 This can annoy the user a lot if he takes Hero 8 for shooting underwater.
 This issue can be temporarily eliminated by using voice control – not underwater, of course.

 The camera uses a 1220 mAh lithium-ion battery.
 This battery is of slightly higher capacity than Hero 7 because Hero 8 requires more power to operate.
 The recording time for the camera is 70 minutes at 4K/30.

 Battery life can be stretched to 2 hours 20 minutes at 1080P, i.e., lower-resolution footage or TimeWrap videos.
 This battery life is not very appealing, and we highly recommend you keep an extra battery with you during your shoot.
 The charging time for this battery is 3 hours.

 You can directly send your shooting Full HD 1080p resolution.
 These shoots can directly be sent to Facebook, YouTube, or your favorite streaming platform.